OWASP/samm/v2.0/beta/o-incident-management.md

 Do projects consistently collect and report data and metrics related to incidents?

 **Answer Options**
-- Option 1
-- Option 2
-- Option 3
+SAMMQA-C:
-- Option 4
+- No
+- Yes, a small percentage are/do
+- Yes, at least half of them are/do
+- Yes, the majority of them are/do

 #### OWASP References
 * Link 1